NICOLE NAONE

 -

 ʻO NICOLE ALOHALANI NAONE kēia keiki.
 He keiki a Alika Naone (k), ku‘u mākuakane, he hiapo a Kapiʻolani Kawaiaea (w), ku‘u makuahine. ʻO Alika he keiki a Naalohaelua Naone (k).
 He hiapo a Lyons Kapiioho Naone (k) a Kahiliula Auoholani (w) ma Waialua, Oʻahu.
 He keiki a Kawaiolaʻakane (k) a Kawahineaukai Holi (w).
 He keiki a Mele Papa (w) a Kamaʻiholio Keawemauhili (k).
 He keiki a Kahālaupiloo Keawemauhili (k) a Kanaheleaumoku (w).
 He keiki a Kūʻōpā (k) a Poekalani (w).
-He keiki a ka niaupio, Kamoaokalani (k) a Kaʻōnohialiʻi (w).
-He mau keiki niaupio a Kaʻailupeʻa (w) a Kekauhiwamoku (k) ma Maui . ʻO Kekauhiwamoku he keiki a Kānaeʻalae (w) ma Molokaʻi a Kekaulike Kalaninui Kuihonoikamoku
+He mau keiki niaupio a, Kanoaokalani (k) a Kaʻōnohialiʻi (w).
+He mau keiki niaupio a Kaʻailupeʻa (w) a Kekauhiwamoku (k) ma Maui . ʻO Kekauhiwamoku he keiki a Holau (w) a Kekaulike Kalaninui Kuihonoikamoku.

 -